openstack-archive/fuel-docs/pages/user-guide/0070-introduction.rst

 ==============================

-This guide gives instructions for using the Fuel Master Node and the graphical Fuel screens to deploy a Mirantis OpenStack environment.
+This guide gives instructions for using the Fuel Master node and the graphical Fuel screens to deploy a Mirantis OpenStack environment.

-If you already have a deployed Fuel Master Node based on version 5.x or 6.0, go to :ref:`upgrade-patch-top-ug` for instructions on upgrading to Fuel 6.1 and updating your existing OpenStack distribution to use the latest maintenance release of Mirantis OpenStack.
+If you already have a deployed Fuel Master Node based on version 5.x or 6.x, go to :ref:`upgrade-patch-top-ug` for instructions on upgrading to Fuel 7.0 and updating your existing OpenStack distribution to use the latest release of Mirantis OpenStack.
-If you are deploying Mirantis OpenStack 6.1 for the first time, continue reading this document for instructions.
+If you are deploying Mirantis OpenStack 7.0 for the first time, continue reading this document for instructions.

 Before you do the procedures in this document,